bbi-lab/bbi-logistics/update_dashboards/DASHBOARD_README.md

 Using google sheets in this manner required a set of ETL python scripts to be developed to keep the sheets updated.
 These scripts are in [`update_dashboards/`](update_dashboards/).

+##### Relevant Tech Used
+Relevant libraries/technologies used (Documentation links attached):
+* [Google Service Accounts](https://cloud.google.com/iam/docs/understanding-service-accounts#:~:text=A%20service%20account%20is%20a,on%20virtual%20machines%20(VMs).)
+(GSA) - google cloud accounts with user permissions that interact/update google sheets
+* Python [gspread](https://docs.gspread.org/en/latest/user-guide.html) library - to interact with google sheets via GSA accounts (append rows, delete tables, etc)
+* Linux [cronjobs/crontabs](https://www.ibm.com/docs/en/aix/7.2?topic=c-crontab-command) - a linux library that allows shell commands to be run at regular intervals such as updating a google sheet.

+**FUTURE DEV NOTE:** The infrastructure set up to interact google sheets may be useful in setting up future dashboard/order-report projects that involve interacting with external delivery data from Delivery Express or USPS vendors.
+(TBD)

 ## BBI Analytics Website
 > depts.washington.edu/kittrack